-- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years; - Money Market Funds (MMF) AAA rated to be used for short term liquidity with a maximum limit of £3m for any one MMF.
+- Banks £4m for a maximum of 5 years; - Building Societies £4m for the Nationwide and £2m for the others on the approved list, for a maximum of 5 years; - Money Market Funds (MMF) AAA rated £3m limit for any one MMF and total investments in MMFs shall not exceed £9m for more than one week at any one time.

-The full investment strategy for 2020/21 was approved by the Council on 20th February 2020 and is available on the Council's website.
+The full investment strategy for 2020/21 was approved by the Council on 18th February 2020 and is available on the Council's website.